 The Bingham County Road and Bridge department manages its road network using a rating system.
 This system uses a measurement scale that considers the condition of the roads as denoted by pavement condition.
-A paved road is considered to be in "A" or "Excellent" condition when it is new, in "B" or "Good" condition when only chip seals are required, in "C" or "Fair" condition when maintenance more than chip sealing is required, in "D" or "Poor" condition when it is uneven to drive on (overlay, etc.), and in "F" or "Failed" condition when it needs gravel, shoulders, widening, etc. and in "O" condition for all others.
+During fiscal year 2017, the County switched to using the Paser Manual for asphalt road condition evaluation.
+This system rates paved roads on a scale from 10 (Excellent) to 1 (Failed).
+Prior to fiscal year 2017, the conditions were as follows: A paved road is considered to be in "A" or "Excellent" condition when it is new, in "B" or "Good" condition when only chip seals are required, in "C" or "Fair" condition when maintenance more than chip sealing is required, in "D" or "Poor" condition when it is uneven to drive on (overlay, etc.), and in "F" or "Failed" condition when it needs gravel, shoulders, widening, etc. and in "O" condition for all others.

 It is Bingham County Road and Bridge's goal to maintain at least 50% of its road network at a category level of Fair or above, and allow no more than 10% at a category level of Failed.
 In order to achieve a complete condition assessment of all County roads within a period of three years, condition assessments are performed on approximately one-third of the roads annually.
-The most recent condition assessment, completed in 2013, shows that 98.98% of the County's roads were in Fair or better condition.
+The most recent condition assessment, completed in 2015 and updated in fiscal year 2017, shows that 100.00% of the County's roads were in Fair or better condition.

 Comparisons with the prior year reflected changes in assessment levels.
-Between the Road and Bridge and Road and Bridge - Special Projects funds, \$6,083,731 was budgeted to maintain eligible infrastructure assets and \$5,555,315 was spent.
+Between the Road and Bridge and Road and Bridge - Special Projects funds, \$6,963,745 was budgeted to maintain eligible infrastructure assets and \$6,036,906 was spent.